ca7ai/moltbot-audit/README.md

 *   **Risk:** If `exec` is on + Channel is `open` = Anyone can delete your files.
 *   **Check:** Look in your `tools/` directory.
 If `exec` is present, be extra careful.

+## 🙏 Acknowledgments

+This tool is designed to support the [Moltbot](https://github.com/moltbot/moltbot) Project.
+Special thanks to the Moltbot contributors for creating a powerful, MIT-licensed framework for AI agents.

 ## ⚖️ License

 This project is Source Available under the PolyForm Noncommercial License 1.0.0.